 Humans are socially complex, and that includes men.
-Although it’s not based on hard scientific studies, and there is a lot of variation among men, we can typically put guys into three general categories: alpha male, beta male, and jerks.
+Although it’s not based on hard scientific studies, and there is a lot of variation among men, we can generally put guys into three categories, the first two which are ways males among other social animals are classified: alpha male, beta male, and jerks.

 Remember, these aren’t necessarily hard scientific categories, because humans are much more complicated than other animals, who generally are grouped into categories based on the alpha-beta dichotomy.
 So, before you comment about how humans aren’t animals, etc., keep in mind I agree it is difficult to categorize humans in this way (although, yes, humans are animals).